zachtsk/retail-analytics-pyspark/README.md

 Once you're finished and you want to spin everything down `docker-compose down`

 # Insights
 Spark is a great tool for performing memory or compute-heavy data transformations.
 For data science applications, it also simplifies the process of training of large ensemble models or creating many individual models in parallel.
-In this example, thousands of individual store_cluster+product linear regression models are fit, using the following features: `price`,`store_display_flag`,`store_feature_flag`,`tpr_flag`
+In this example, thousands of individual store_cluster+product linear regression models are trained using the following features: `price`,`store_display_flag`,`store_feature_flag`,`tpr_flag`

 In fast-moving consumer retail, it's not uncommon for these few key features to capture a strong signal in predicting how well an item will sell.